Order-Constrained Spectral Causality for Multivariate Time Series: Order-Constrained Spectral Framework

 Its operator norm

 admits the variational characterization

 identifying $\kappa(\tau)$ as the largest canonical correlation between $V$ and $U_\tau$ \citep{Anderson2003}.

 Within this formulation, causality corresponds to non-invariance of $\kappa(\tau)$, or of more general spectral characteristics of $A(\tau)$, over $\mathcal P$.
 This operator viewpoint clarifies the distinction between edge-dominated and distributed directional structure and motivates the computational procedures developed later.
+It also highlights a key representation effect: while spectral properties of the operator may remain stable under admissible deformations, their coordinate-level projections (e.g., leading directions or loadings) need not be stable, particularly in high-dimensional or near-degenerate regimes.